dgjnpr/rb-ansible-junos-stdlib/README.md

 DESCRIPTION
 ===========

-__EXPERIMENTAL!!__  Junos modules written to work with [Anisble 1.2](http://www.ansibleworks.com).
+  Junos modules written to work with [Anisble 1.2](http://www.ansibleworks.com).

   These modules use the `connection: local` method to establish a NETCONF connection from the ansible server to the remote Junos devices.
 No additional software is required to be installed on the Junos device.

+  The NETCONF connection is between the server and the Junos device.
+Therefore the `ansible_ssh_user` parameter does not apply.
+Nor does using the -k or -u options to `ansible-playbook` apply.
+Each of the modules supports `user` and `password` arguments.
+The `user` will default to `$USER` and if no password is provided, then the modules are assuming that you are using ssh-keys.

 OVERVIEW